lizarias85/Project_3_Team_4/README.md

 - Identify with a high accuracy rate the MPox virus via images.
 - Train and test the model through classification using tensorflow.
-- TBD
+- Gradio Interface to test the image classification model

 ## Data

 The dataset used in this project was sourced from Kaggle and includes 770 images.

-The dataset was divided into 4 folders:
+The dataset was divided into 4 folders/classifications:

 - Monkeypox
 - Chickenpox